 It won’t be the most comfortable camping escapade given the cold conditions and the strong winds on the continent, but it will surely make for a memorable exploit still.
 Rest assured, as long as you come with an IAATO tour provider, your safety will be guaranteed!

 But if I say so myself, my camping experience in Antarctica was pleasant and warm, thanks to the high-quality assistance and equipment that was given to us by Hurtigruten.

-The South Shetland Islands are a group of islands in the tip of the Antarctic Peninsula (or the northernmost part of mainland Antarctica) and in there you will find the unique Deception Island because it is the caldera (volcanic ‘crater’) of an active volcano.
+The South Shetland Islands are a group of islands at the tip of the Antarctic Peninsula (or the northernmost part of mainland Antarctica) and there you will find the unique Deception Island because it is the caldera (volcanic ‘crater’) of an active volcano.